FluBBaOfWard/WSCpuTest/README.md

 The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.
 Most undefined opcodes are just 1 byte NOPs, the FPO1 (0xD8 - 0xDF) opcodes are 2 bytes NOPs.

+## Differences between ASWAN & SPHINX(2)

+There is one difference between the SOCs and that is the Zero flag during unsigned Multiplication, it's allways set on ASWAN and allways clear on SPHINX(2).

 ### AND, OR, XOR & TEST